suryaanshrai/website/content/🧑‍🎤Entertainment/📺Watched/Castlevania.md

 ---
 title:
 description:
-tags:
+tags: anime
 date: 2025-10-24
 ---
-Had watched this on recommendation.
+Had watched this on a recommendation.
 Great watch!